 Optional command to create and configure access to a DataWarp job instance with the specified parameters; it can appear only once in a job script.
+The #DW jobdw job script command can create scratch or cache configurations.

 IMPORTANT:

 The possibility exists for a user program to unintentionally cause excessive activity to SSDs, which can diminish the lifetime of the devices.
 To mitigate this issue, the #DW jobdw command includes options that help the DataWarp service (DWS) detect when a program's behavior is anomalous and then react based on configuration settings.